srilokhkaruturi/Microsoft-Verifiable-Credentials-UTD-Web-App/README.md

 # UTD Verifiable Credentials Sample

-This is a demo of how Azure Active Directory Verifiable Credentials can be implemented at University of Texas at Dallas.
+This is a demo of how Azure Active Directory Verifiable Credentials can be implemented at The University of Texas at Dallas.

 ## [DEMO](https://www.youtube.com/watch?v=b__h7_F2S50) created by [Srilokh Karuturi](https://www.linkedin.com/in/srilokh-karuturi/)